moschles/isaac-gen/README.md

 This is a portable class version for quick implementation.
 !! - Please read the CAVEAT.EMPTOR

-ISAAC is initialized with a an array of 256 words, each of 32b.
+class ISAACgen {} is initialized with a an array of 256 words, each of 32b.
 Thereafter, it produces a 32b word at each invocation.